Copper Criteria

 Walk Another Dog

-Hold another dog or pet’s leash in dog’s mouth, walk for at least 5 seconds.
-Other pet must be comfortable and receptive to being moved.
+Holding another dog or pet’s leash in their mouth, the dogs should walk for at least 5 seconds.
+The other pet must be comfortable and receptive to being moved.
 Dog must walk them calmly and not strongly tug on the lead.

 Walk Forwards (Copper)

-Dog must walk forwards 5 steps in a straight line.
+Dog must walk forwards 1 body length in a straight line without stopping or turning around.
 Handler must remain stationary.

-Place cones, poles or other items equidistant apart and have the dog weave through them.
+Place cones, poles or other items equal distances apart and have the dog weave through them.
 Minimum 3 weavable items.

-Put a treat in one hand and shuffle behind your back.
-Offer both hands (fists closed) to your dog and they must identify which hand the treat is in.
+Put a treat in one hand and shuffle them behind your back.
+Offer both hands (fists closed) to your dog.
+They must identify which hand the treat is in on the first try.